Maggie Chapman: Member of the Scottish Parliament

-In the 2021 Scottish Parliament election, Chapman lead the North East regional list for the Scottish Greens.
+In the 2021 Scottish Parliament election, Chapman led the North East regional list for the Scottish Greens.
 Her successful election to Holyrood was announced on 8 May 2021, two days after the election.
 This made her the first Green MSP in the North East since Shiona Baird lost her seat in 2007.
 Upon being sworn in, Chapman repeated her affirmation in Shona.

 In 2023, Chapman was criticised for comments she made during a discussion on gender recognition reform with broadcaster LBC.
 The MSP said she agreed with children as young as 8 being allowed to make their own decision about whether to legally change their gender.

 In July 2025, the Scottish Greens published their candidates for the regional lists at the 2026 Scottish Parliament election.
 For the North East Scotland region, Chapman was moved down to second place, effectively deselecting her.
 Guy Ingerson was chosen to be the lead Green candidate for the region.
+She was ultimately put first on the list again in March 2026 after Ingerson was barred from running.